 In our opinion, forbearance is not the best option available.
 Depending on your individual mortgage lender, you may owe all of the missed payments at the end of the forbearance period.
 If that’s the case, and you don’t have the money to pay them, the end of the forbearance period could also be the beginning of the foreclosure process.

 With a deferment, you can skip payments and have them tacked on to the end of your loan.
 For example, if you still have 15 years to pay your mortgage and you receive a 6 month deferment, you’ll be paying for the next 15 years and 6 months.
 Interest may or may not continue to accrue, depending on your mortgage lender.

 Are there any other alternatives?

-You can learn more about Kansas City mortgage rates, to understand refinancing that gives you some choices if rates are lower than you’re currently paying.
 You could refinance into a longer-term mortgage that would reduce your monthly payment amount.
-Or even take some of the equity out of your home and use it to get through a challenging time.
+Or even take a home equity loan and use it to get through a challenging time.
 Be sure you talk to your financial advisor about these options.
-You can also look at SoFi for other mortgage loan options.